ric2b/Vivaldi-browser/chromium/tools/metrics/histograms/README.md

 ### Cleaning Up Histogram Entries {#obsolete}

-If a histogram is no longer being emitted to, there are two options to clean up the entry: either mark the histogram as obsolete or remove the corresponding histograms.xml entry.
+If a histogram is no longer being emitted to, you should clean it up by removing the corresponding histograms.xml entry.
+You can also add an obsoletion message in the same changelist.
 This also applies to variants of a [patterned histogram](#Patterned-Histograms) and to suffix entries for a suffixed histogram.

-However you proceed, a changelist that obsoletes a histogram entry should be reviewed by all current owners.
+The changelist that obsoletes a histogram entry should be reviewed by all current owners.

-Note: the Chrome team is in the process of streamlining this process so that a histogram entry can be deleted and an obsoletion message recorded in a single change list.

-#### Option: Add an Obsoletion Message

-You can choose to add a message to a histogram entry which will mark it as obsolete, and which will also provide relevant information to interested Chrome developers.

-* Add the obsoletion message between `<obsolete>` and `</obsolete>` tags within the `<histogram>` block.
-* This should include the date or milestone when the entry became obsolete.
-* You could also include information about why the histogram has become obsolete.
-For example, you might indicate how the histogram's summary did not accurately describe the collected data.
-* If the obsolete histogram is being replaced, include the name of the replacement and make sure that the new description is different from the original to reflect the change between versions.

-#### Option: Remove the Entry
+#### Remove the Entry

-If you do not want to add an obsoletion message, you can simply delete the entry in the histograms.xml file.
+Delete the entry in the histograms.xml file.

 * In some cases there may be artifacts that remain, with some examples being:
   * Empty `<token>` blocks.